Willinki/S-RANK/README.md

 Dash, M., & Liu, H. (2000).
 Feature selection for clustering.
 In Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) (Vol. 1805, pp. 110-121).
 (Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics); Vol. 1805).
 Springer Verlag.

 ### Note:
-The algorithm has ben used is a small data science project and has given great results.
+The algorithm has been used is a small data science project and has given great results.
 However, i'm still testing its full capabilities.